Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 ### **User Stories:**
 - **As a business user,** I want to see a project summary page so that I understand the purpose and scope of the solution.
 - **As a researcher,** I want to see visualizations (montages, average images, dataset statistics) so that I can verify the study's findings.
-- **As a farmer,** I want to upload images of cherry leaves so that I can check if they are healthy or infected.
+- **As a business user,** I want to upload images of cherry leaves so that I can check if they are healthy or infected quickly.
 - **As a user,** I want to see a confidence percentage for the model’s prediction so that I understand how reliable the result is.
 - **As a data analyst,** I want to download a report of my uploaded images and predictions so that I can review the results offline.